jina-ai/jina/README.md

 ##### Fusion Embeddings from Different Modalities

-To extract fusion embeddings from different modalities Jina provides `BaseMultiModalEncoder` abstract class, which has a unqiue `encode` interface.
+To extract fusion embeddings from different modalities Jina provides `BaseMultiModalEncoder` abstract class, which has a unique `encode` interface.

 ```python
 def encode(self, *data: 'numpy.ndarray', **kwargs) -> 'numpy.ndarray':
     ...
 ```

 `MultimodalDriver` provides `data` to the `MultimodalDocument` in the correct expected order.
-In this example below, `image` embedding is passed to the endoder as the first argument, and `text` as the second.
+In this example below, `image` embedding is passed to the encoder as the first argument, and `text` as the second.

 ```yaml
 !MyMultimodalEncoder